 - Take a face covering and put it on when you get to the airport.

 - Carry hand sanitiser with you and use it regularly.

-- Consider taking food with you for your journey – not only are you less likely to find food outlets open, queues will probably be long.
+- Consider taking food with you for your journey – not only are you less likely to find food outlets open, but queues will also probably be long.

 On the plane

-Currently there are plans to reduce the number of passengers on planes very significantly to allow people to keep apart.
+Currently, the number of passengers on planes is reduced to allow people to keep apart.
 You’re likely to be required to wear a face-covering on the plane.

 Airlines are undertaking strict cleaning of planes, but it’s still worth carrying antiviral cleaning wipes to wipe down the area you’re sitting in.